innoq/ROCA/widgets.md

 ### Input Suggestions

-[Autocomplete](http://jqueryui.com/autocomplete/) is another from jQuery UI's repertoire, populating a regular input field with arbitrary suggestions.
+[Autocomplete](http://jqueryui.com/autocomplete/) is yet another example from jQuery UI's repertoire, populating a regular input field with arbitrary suggestions.
 Note, however, that there is no standard convention for specifying the respective source for suggestions, leaving it up to the user to ensure their solution is ROCA compliant.

 ### Date and Time Selection